Find Affordable College Courses

 $5,907 Average Tuition & Fees

-Century College came in at #8 in this year’s edition of the Best Value Accounting Schools in Minnesota ranking.
-Located in the large suburb of White Bear Lake, Century College is a public school with a medium-sized student population.
+Century College did quite well in this year’s ranking of the best value schools for accounting students.
+It came in at #8 on the list.
+Located in the large suburb of White Bear Lake, Century College is a public college with a medium-sized student population.

 Century College undergraduate students pay an average of $5,907 in in-state tuition and fees each year.